walac/walac.github.io/_posts/2016-06-27-taskcluster-worker-macosx-engine.md

 ==================

-OSX engine will primarily be used to execute Firefox tests on Mac OSX, and the environment is expected to have a very specific tools and configurations set.
+OSX engine will primarily be used to execute Firefox tests on Mac OSX, and the environment is expected to have a very specific set of tools and configurations.
 Because of that, I am testing the code on a [loaner machine](https://wiki.mozilla.org/ReleaseEngineering/How_To/Loan_a_Slave).
 To start the worker, it is just a matter of opening a terminal and typing: